xalelax/blog/_drafts/peter-principle.md

 Also, one can imagine a large number of strategies by which we choose an employee to promote at the next level; in the original model, the authors study three of them:
   *  *The Best* strategy: for any vacant position, promote the most competent employee from the level immediately below.
-Intuitively, this is the strategy that is most commonsensical, and that even in the real world is most frequently used.
+This is the strategy that is most commonsensical, and "in theory" the one people use in the real world.
   *  *The Worst* strategy: rather than picking the best candidate from the level below, pick instead the worst one.
 Intuitively...
 WTF?
   *  *The Random* strategy: whenever there is a vacant position, write down all the